-As part of the government’s move to make more data publicly available, the Department for Communities and Local Government (DCLG) will be enabling greater access to data from Energy Performance Certificates (EPCs) for domestic and non-domestic buildings and from Display Energy Certificates (DECs) for public authority buildings in England and Wales.
+As part of the government’s move to make more data publicly available, the Ministry of Housing, Communities and Local Government (MHCLG) has enabled greater access to data from Energy Performance Certificates (EPCs) for domestic and non-domestic buildings and from Display Energy Certificates (DECs) for public authority buildings in England and Wales.

-Currently this information is available on an individual basis meaning that EPCs and DECs can be viewed online at an individual property address level.
+This information is available on an individual basis meaning that EPCs and DECs can be viewed online at an individual property address level.
 The data is also available in bulk form.

 In 2017, the government decided to widen access to the data on a bulk access basis to anyone who wanted to access it, subject to the terms of a copyright notice.
-This is in addition to the existing access to individual property details via the domestic and non-domestic registers.
+This was in addition to the existing access to individual property details via the domestic and non-domestic registers.

 The decision regarding which data items are free to access reflects considerations made as part of the privacy impact assessment.

 We have also issued a formal privacy notice.

-We recognised that the holders of EPCs may have concerns about information relating to their building being made public.
-Therefore, holders of EPCs may want to opt-out from allowing the data about the building they own or occupy being released.
+We recognise that some holders of EPCs may have concerns about information relating to their building being made public.
+Therefore, EPC holders may opt-out the data of the building they own or occupy.